uw-cmg/DefectSTEMVideoAnalysis/README.md

 # Defect STEM Video Analysis

-This project provides the source code for the paper ["Deep Learning based Automatic Defect Analysis System for In-situ Ion Irradiations TEM Videos"]().
+This project provides the source code for the paper  [A Deep Learning Based Automatic Defect Analysis Framework for In-situ TEM Ion Irradiations]()

 ## Installation